Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getTID_en.md

 ##NAME##

-getTID - Acquire the thread id
+getTID - Acquire the thread id of sdb shell

 ##SYNOPSIS##